jnhutchinson/Scripts/pipelines/RRBS_methylkit/README.md

 [(phred quality scores)](http://en.wikipedia.org/wiki/Phred_quality_score)
 `ADAPTER - adapter sequence used in prepping library`
 (if you don't know the adapter sequence, use the first 13bp of the Illumina adapter 'AGATCGGAAGAGC' and check the FASTQC overrepresented sequences for adapters to verify)
+`MINTRIMMEDLENGTH` - reads that are trimmed or truncated below this many bp's will be discarded

 **BISMARK ALIGNER VARIABLES**
 `BUILD`- genome build